telerik/kendo-ui-core/docs/web/spreadsheet/overview.md

     </script>
 ```

-More specifics of the Kendo UI Widget instantiation mechanism are available in the [Widget initialization help article](/intro/jquery-initialization).
+For more details on Kendo UI widget instantiation mechanism, refer to the [widget initialization help article](/intro/jquery-initialization).

-A detailed list of the configuration options supported by the widget including sheet configuration and data is available in the [Widget API reference](/api/javascript/ui/spreadsheet).
+Find the detailed list of configuration options supported by the Spreadsheet (including sheet and data configuration) in the [Spreadsheet API reference topic](/api/javascript/ui/spreadsheet).

 ## API Overview

 The spreadsheet widget instance [exposes a few methods](/api/javascript/ui/spreadsheet#methods) for sheet instance retrieval, insertion and deletion.
-The most commonly used one is [activeSheet](/api/javascript/ui/spreadsheet#methods-activeSheet)
+The most commonly used one is the [activeSheet](/api/javascript/ui/spreadsheet#methods-activeSheet)

-The [sheet object instance](/api/javascript/spreadsheet/sheet) interface gives the developer the ability to get/set various sheet level settings and data.
+The [sheet object instance](/api/javascript/spreadsheet/sheet) interface gives you the ability to get/set various sheet level settings and data.

-The sheet `range` method is used to retrieve a [Range](/api/javascript/spreadsheet/range) instance which may be used to manipulate one (or more) cell regions of the sheet.
+The sheet `range` method is used to retrieve a [`range`](/api/javascript/spreadsheet/range) instance which may be used to manipulate one (or more) cell regions of the sheet.

 The range is retrieved using a string with an [A1](https://msdn.microsoft.com/en-us/library/bb211395.aspx) or an [RC notation](http://excelribbon.tips.net/T008803_Understanding_R1C1_References.html).

-### Set Value for a Range of Cells
+###### Example - set the value for a range of cells

 ``` html
     <div id="spreadsheet"></div>